 Some of these techniques are more likely to bring buyers, some sellers.

 Go for a balance at first.
-Listings are crucial to long term success, but buyers are great when you are new because they are lost cost intensive and tend to be more likely to give you a shot.
+Listings are crucial to long term success, but buyers are great when you are new because you have no property marketing costs and tend to be more likely to give you a shot.

 • Execute Your Process Goals